iPad Air 2022 Review

 - iPadOS and great app supportThe App Store and Apple Arcade are full of well-supported apps and games that work very well here

-The iPad Air 2022 is Apple’s best all-around tablet.
-It arrives with just enough ‘Pro’ features to make the current 11-inch iPad Pro difficult to recommend, and a decent array of extras to make it a significantly better investment than the base iPad.
+The iPad Air 2022 remains Apple’s best all-around tablet.
+It has just enough ‘Pro’ features to make the current the higher-end tablet difficult to recommend, and a decent array of extras to make it a significantly better investment than the base iPad.

 When I reviewed the previous version of the iPad Air (a model that’s now discontinued), I awarded it a very rare five stars.
 This doesn’t mean it was perfect, but it was a best-in-class device that I could wholeheartedly recommend to anyone in the market for a capable tablet.